What is a Geoduck?

-The Pacific geoduck clam (Panopea generosa) is a giant edible saltwater clam.
+The Pacific geoduck clam (Panopea generosa) is a large edible saltwater clam.
 The shell can be up to eight inches long.
 Geoducks often live to be over 100 years old.
 A similar species (Panopea zelandica) is found in New Zealand.

 Why is it called that?

 Geoduck is a rough approximation of a word from a native American language Nisqually which means "dig deep".
 It is also pronounced (and sometimes spelled) 'gooey duck'.
 They are also referred to as the mud duck or king clam.

 Geoducks are found along the coat of the west coast of North America.
 It burrows in the sand of the intertidal area.
 They can reach their long siphon up to a meter to reach the surface.